 "And if you would restore me to youth, smooth and fine-textured, and ripe, and hot and moist, then you will be studded with buds and leaves and blossoms, and all creatures will breathe the pleasing fragrance of a perpetual spring, and the breezes of the morning will wind their courses and degrees, enfolding the fiery sun and the watery moon, caressing most intimately between mouth and thigh that spongy excrescence called a nipple."

 With simple water I swallowed my dose of green tea.
 The fruit of the pod is like that of a bean, and though my fits of fainting or anxiety ceased upon rest or breathing the vapour of vinegar, the pulp of the fruit (abating thirst and correcting purification), which is spread on a sort of bread or rusk disordered my bowels and occasioned the contents to turn pasty.
 Weak and tender as I was, I required repeat purges and a total absence of farinaceous foods.
-Disagreeable symptoms previously discharged in a living state and subject to spectral illusions, I was to be fed with bread victuals, and a wet-nurse to assist in suckling who, in consequence of getting rest, resembled many gold coloured discous flowers, in umbel-like clusters.
-She has a good nose for smelling, being reckoned a very subtle creature.
-"He will feed on roots, herbs, or what-not, to fill his belly", said she, mockingly reflecting upon Noah and the curse of Cain.
-I sometimes perceived her motion as a creeping under the skin.
+Disagreeable symptoms previously discharged in a living state, and subject to spectral illusions, I was subject to be taken at unawares by the sudden transformation or sudden development of long-concealed desire, so aggravated as to assume a degree of immobility, possessing no other vital character than bare assimilation or molecular growth.
+I fancied that I should behold something like a wreath, and provide myself with a fantastical nurse to assist in expiration who, in consequence of getting rest, resembled many gold coloured discous flowers, in umbel-like clusters.
+I imagine supplying her with a few articles of clothing from my extensive wardrobe; but she being reckoned a very subtle creature thinks it prudent to afford relief in a gradual manner, and felled her carcasses in the hollow place, with some exclamation, “He shall be laid out with an obolus in his mouth.”
+I sometimes perceive her motion as a creeping under the skin.
 The appellation of facial tumours was derived from mucur, mouldy.
 When her eyes are shut, the external edges meet, and the eyelashes, preserved at a small distance from each other, are somewhat transparent, covered with small shining crystals.

-engulfing bosom, to render her almost imperceptible.
-Of this
+render her almost imperceptible.
+Of this resemblance she was so

-was so conscious, that whenever she found herself in want of a man she
+conscious, that whenever she found herself in want of a man she pulled

 her skirt over her head, and there continued motionless.
 She owed her

-to this stratagem.
-Thus concealed she seized upon and devoured all the
+security to this stratagem.
+Thus concealed she seized upon and devoured

-kinds of men who incautiously approached her.
-She acknowledged that in
+all the smaller kinds of men who incautiously approached her.
+She

-dreams she might unconsciously have assumed the existence
+acknowledged that in her dreams she might unconsciously have assumed

-forces according to some mathematical function, though she did not deny
+some mathematical function, though she did not deny the transient

-transient combination of simple ideas which have but a short existence
+combination of simple ideas which have but a short existence anywhere,

-anywhere, but in the minds of women.
-She complained that, whilst in
+but in the minds of women.
+She complained that, whilst in bed, she had

-had been frequently aroused by the strange liberties taken with her
+been frequently aroused by the strange liberties taken with her person.

-such occasions she has been known to entwine herself round the legs of
+On such occasions she has been known to entwine herself round the legs

-Englishman.
+of an Englishman.
 I was anxious to get her rescued.
-I questioned
+I

-subject; I said, ‘Would you like me to attend you when you
+questioned her upon the subject; I said, ‘Would you like me to attend

 "Oh no!” she cried.
 She was a first-rate girl.

-Of the precise nature of a woman’s connection with other males it is a matter of doubt whether they have ever been thoroughly understood, or even whether rape is possible in a woman of fair size and strength.
-Whenever she puts out, one or two men are apt to immediately locate themselves upon her, feeding upon the delicate petals, and thus destroying all the beauty of her blossoming life.
-A female who had hysteria and who at last died at twenty years of age, was frequently disturbed upon any particular bed and was apt to forsake it and take up her abode in other quarters where she could remain unmolested.
+It happens now and then that males, coming from a distance, pray for an enactment of sexual activity while pursuing celestial observations, though the woman of choice may not give them such an extraordinary polish.
+It is also true that when the bitch-fox goes a clicketing, three dozen men will have abounding abilities, and suddenly find themselves in the position of being able to do exactly as they choose.
+Of the precise nature of these connections it is a matter of doubt whether women have ever been thoroughly neutralised by other causes, or even whether rape is possible in a woman of fair size and strength; though it is observed that women are furnished with dresses suitable for mourning, with loops at the waist-line, which by means of buttons removes all impediments to union.
+Whenever a young lady puts out, one or two men are apt to immediately locate themselves upon her (unbuttoning the five lower buttons, that the lady might throw her leg over), feeding upon the delicate petals, and thus destroying all the beauty of her blossoming life.
+A known female who had hysteria and who at last died at twenty years of age, was frequently disturbed upon any particular bed and was apt to forsake it and take up her abode in other quarters where she could remain unmolested.
 I, accordingly, moulded a whole figure from the clay and suspended it above her bed, to swing backwards and forth, the lower edge brushing slightly against her thighs.
 I gathered her, in the bight sunshine, flying up and down around her person, and contributed to, either mediately or immediately, and hastened, the maturity of worms.

 I found a grave in the womb, and the remains of a body in the nearest soft earth.
 Here I lay, uncoffined and unclaimed by mourning spirits.
 A sudden cry of pain passed away and was heard no more, and I imagined that among the voices of the forest there was one that whispered within: feel no more.
 And in the darkness which enshrouded its mouldering tenant I imagined youthful limbs and features of a boy who never mourned the feebleness of aged men; who never looked back to that parting without regret or hung brooding over the newly created world.
 Now keep in the deep, I said to myself, and timorous creatures shall safe arrive above; and I put under my tongue a sweet morsel of plant, and gave myself the gift of prophesy.
 I muffed up and covered myself with a garment made of wild hemp and willow bark.
 And in some remote period, naked to the eye in daytime, the approaching Earth will assume a crescent form and be bright enough to cast a shadow at night.
 Some rare bodies, pressing against the earth, move upward to the great body of the universe, and with great expansions penetrate into empty spaces.
 Particles of light attracted from the atmospheric air will lead us back to secret nostrums, and the perpetrators of darkness cannot brook the light.
 And so the local union between leaf and stem, unprepared by art, is held fit, in its own nature.
 The eyes dazzle; and crackings heard under children’s beds pass through the nerves down to the clay to be carried off by the furrows.
 A little greater depth still and we apply a remedy; we shall strongly resist the semi-fluid organism sometimes covered with strong scurf, and with very matted roots.